pranav-tec/IOT_INTERIOR_APP/README.md

 # IOT_INTERIOR_APP
 # Team Members:
 - nagapranav chakilam - SE20UARI039
-- saketh kumar Noothi - SE20UARI133
+- Nithin reddy Noothi - SE20UARI111

 Make the AR scene using the unity3D.
 This project showcases an innovative Augmented Reality application developed using Unity#D, designed to bring a unique and interactive interior experience to users.
 The application allows users to place a virtual interior object into their real-world environment.
 Leveraging ARKit's/RealityKit's